 by Mike Ratliff

-ταῦτα λελάληκα ὑμῖν ἵνα ἐν ἐμοὶ εἰρήνην ἔχητε. ἐν τῷ κόσμῳ θλῖψιν ἔχετε· ἀλλὰ θαρσεῖτε, ἐγὼ νενίκηκα τὸν κόσμον.
-(John 16:33 NA27)
+33 ταῦτα λελάληκα ὑμῖν ἵνα ἐν ἐμοὶ εἰρήνην ἔχητε. ἐν τῷ κόσμῳ θλῖψιν ἔχετε· ἀλλὰ θαρσεῖτε, ἐγὼ νενίκηκα τὸν κόσμον.
+John 16:33 (NA28)

-These things I have spoken to you that in Me you have peace.
-In the world you have affliction, but be cheerful, I have overcome the world. (a personal translation of John 16:33 from the NA27 Greek text)
+33 These things I have spoken to you that in Me you have peace.
+In the world you have affliction, but be cheerful, I have overcome the world.
+John 16:33 (translated from the NA28 Greek text)

 God is Sovereign and Jesus Christ, the son of man, is the Son of God.
-If you have learned nothing more than that from our studies in the exegesis in the book of John then you have learned much.
 Our Lord came to reveal the Father and through His perfect life become the propitiation for those He came to save.
 Through His death, as He willingly laid His life down, He purchased a people for Himself who are all those who believe the Gospel of our Lord Jesus Christ.
 These are justified by grace through faith alone as a gift from God.
 These are given to the Son by God the Father.
 Those of us who remain alive in this world who are part of His Church often wonder why we were left here in this evil place.
 Sadly, many professing Christians are quite at home here.

 The hour our Lord spoke of here is the time after His resurrection and before His ascension when He spent those precious few days with His Apostles explaining to them much directly the meaning of all that He had done.
 Remember how He opened the hearts of those disciples on the road to Emmaus (Luke 24:13-35) and then later as He stood among them He “opened their minds to understand the scriptures” (Luke 24:45).